BambangJ/BambangJ/README.md

 - 👋 Hi, I’m @BambangJ
-- 👀 I’m interested in ...
+- 👀 I’m interested in you
 - 🌱 I’m currently learning how to turn on PC
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on online game
 - 📫 How to reach me

 <!---